 We're not talking just any old die-soaked poison-laden chew toy.
 These will be hand-made by an experienced show rabbit owner.
 Nothing but the best for her rabbits...and for yours.

-Check back soon - we'll post a notice when it happens right here!
+Check back soon - we'll post a notice when it happens.
+In the meantime, your rabbits may love these rabbit chew toys available through Amazon.

 The New Scientist published this article on November 10, 2016: